25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 Grab a rattle or other toy that your baby can easily see, and move it up and down or from side to side.
 Watch and see if your baby follows the toy!

 Note: if she doesn’t follow the toy yet, give it a week and try again!
-Don’t forget that all babies develop at different times.
+Don’t forget that all babies develop at their own pace.

 14. Tie a balloon to your baby’s foot and let them kick!